 It will also be roughly fifty years from the time when the 13-year-old Hancock – a classical prodigy who at 11 had played Mozart’s D-Minor Piano Concerto with the Chicago Symphony Orchestra — heard a classmate play jazz trio at a variety show at Hyde Park High School.
 “I didn’t know anything about improvising then,” Hancock recalls.
 “I played Classical music and Rhythm-and-Blues.
 If it wasn’t on the page, I didn’t play it.
 I had no idea what this guy was doing, but it was organized and rhythmically it was cool.
 I became curious and decided to learn how to do it, and the more I investigated, the more I liked it.
 He was playing things that George Shearing had recorded, like ‘I’ll Remember April’ and ‘A Nightingale Sang in Berkeley Square,’ which we had at home.
 I found phrases I liked, and tried to find the notes on the piano or by singing the part.
 Then I’d write them down, continue until I got the whole phrase, and try to play the phrase by looking at the notes on the page.
 I noticed it sounded different from when George Shearing played it, and I looked more closely at what was happening.
 I noticed that some notes were louder than others, that he used accents, held some parts of the phrase longer — little nuances that made the difference.
 So when I was 14 and in high school, I was getting experience in ear training and sight-singing.”

-Progressing rapidly, Hancock began to participate in the bustling Chicago scene towards the end of high school, going to jam sessions and picking up ideas from such reharmonization-oriented local pianists as Billy Wallace, Jodie Christian, Willie Pickens and Muhal Richard Abrams, young progressives like Eddie Harris, Ira Sullivan, and Wilbur Ware, and future bandmates like George Coleman, Julian Priester and James Spaulding, the latter two members of Sun Ra’s ’50s Arkestra.
+Progressing rapidly, Hancock began to participate in Chicago’s bustling scene towards the end of high school, going to jam sessions and picking up ideas from such reharmonization-oriented local pianists as Billy Wallace, Jodie Christian, Willie Pickens and Muhal Richard Abrams, young progressives like Eddie Harris, Ira Sullivan, and Wilbur Ware, and future bandmates like George Coleman, Julian Priester and James Spaulding, the latter two members of Sun Ra’s ’50s Arkestra.
 He matriculated at Grinnell College in Iowa, where he initially majored in electrical engineering.
 During summer vacations he took club gigs, including one for which he recalls hiring Jack DeJohnette to play bass.
 With increasing regularity he attended the jam sessions, including one produced by Joe Segal at the Gate of Horn on the North Side.
 There he heard the blind pianist Chris Anderson.

 “Right after I heard him, and wiped the tears from my eyes, because what he played was so beautiful, I studied with him for a week,” Hancock recalls.
 “His harmonic thinking and the heart that went into his playing stunned me.
 When I looked at him – blind, bones brittle, using a crutch — I said, ‘Who is this mother?’
 Then he got up and played, and he was playing some harmonic things that Bill Evans was not dealing with at the time.
 I said, ‘I want to learn what this stuff is!’
 For anybody at that time, to have studied with Chris would be a great advantage.